Research Academy 2026 | Friday 24th April

 Proposed Exercise:

-Participants will produce a combination of closed, open, and story-completion questions.
+Group members will be invited to produce a combination of closed, open and story-completion (creative writing) questions.

 Biographies:

-11. Bringing Science to Life: Creative Tools in a Clinical Trial with Children with Cancer
+11. Bringing Science to Life: Creative Tools in a Clinical Trial with Children with Cancer" Using narrative, puppetry, and guided imagery in a psychoneuroimmunology-based intervention

 Workshop Summary: